Integral Artin motives I: Smooth objects and the ordinary t-structure: The Ordinary Homotopy t -structure on Artin Motives

 By \Cref{smooth Artin h-motives}, the functor $\rho_!$ is fully faithful with essential image the stable subcategory $\DM^{smA}_{\et}(S,R)$.
 Therefore, the ordinary homotopy t-structure on the stable category $\DM^A_{\et}(S,R)$ induces a t-structure on the stable subcategory $\DM^{smA}_{\et}(S,R)$.

-Finally, since by \Cref{loc cst}, the ordinary t-structure on the stable category $\Shv(S_{\et},R)$ induces a t-structure on the stable subcategory $\Shv_{\lis}(S,R)$, the ordinary homotopy t-structure on the stable category $\DM^{smA}_{\et}(S,R)$ induces a t-structure on the stable subcategory $\DM^{smA}_{\et,c}(S,R)$ by \Cref{smooth Artin h-motives}. \end{proof}
+Finally, since the ordinary t-structure on the stable category $\Shv(S_{\et},R)$ induces by \Cref{loc cst} a t-structure on the stable subcategory $\Shv_{\lis}(S,R)$, the ordinary homotopy t-structure on the stable category $\DM^{smA}_{\et}(S,R)$ also induces a t-structure on the stable subcategory $\DM^{smA}_{\et,c}(S,R)$ by \Cref{smooth Artin h-motives}. \end{proof}

 We want to show that the ordinary homotopy t-structure induces a t-structure on constructible Artin motives and to study the properties of the induced t-structure.
 In the case of Artin motives with rational coefficients, this was done in \cite{plh2}.
 We will use \Cref{ordinary homotopy torsion} to extend Pepin Lehalleur's result to arbitrary regular good rings.
 The first step is to extend Pepin Lehalleur's result on the t-exactness of the functor $f^*$ for any morphism of schemes $f$ to a result with intgeral coefficients.
 To that end, we need to introduce the following auxiliary notion.